EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

  * `docker=podman` - This uses Podman instead of Docker to create the container
  * `template=daw` - The name of the template.
-The name of the Dockerfile used to build the image is normally derrived from this template name, however in this case, because `builddir` is specified explicitly, the template name can be anything you want.
+The name of the Dockerfile used to build the image is normally derrived from this template name, however in this case, because `buildsrc` is specified explicitly, the template name can be anything you want.
- * `builddir` - This overrides the build context directory to use the project root instead of the default [images/TEMPLATE](images) directory.
+ * `buildsrc` - This overrides the build context directory or URL to use as the project root instead of the default [images/TEMPLATE](images) directory.
  * `dockerfile` - This overrides the path to the Dockerfile used to build the image.
  * `docker_args` - These are any extra `docker run` arguments that you want to